 The building by Herzog & de Meuron

 Located in the Forum Park, on Barcelona’s waterfront, the museum’s building, designed by Herzog & de Meuron after winning an architectural competition held in 2000, was originally conceived as the main venue of the Forum Universal de les Cultures.

 Hosted in Barcelona in 2004, the Forum event somewhat initiated the urban renovation of an area comprised between the eastern end of the Avinguda Diagonal street, the city waterfront, and the Ronda del Litoral; previously, this 40-hectare site was a sort of no man’s land, occupied by old industrial buildings and disused technical infrastructures.

 Aerial view of the Forum Park area during the Forum Universal de les Cultures 2004 (photo: Almadavarez), and two views of the Museu Blau from south-west and north-west; the tall white building in the last two pictures is the Diagonal ZeroZero skyscraper by Emba Estudi Massip-Bosch architects (photos © Inexhibit)

-Herzog & de Meuron designed the 9,000-square-meter (96,875-square-foot), triangular-shaped Forum Building with the objective to maximize its functional flexibility, as well as to create an ensemble of relationships between the various functional areas, which included a 3200-seat auditorium, exhibition spaces, administration offices, and a restaurant.
+Herzog & de Meuron designed the 9,000-square-meter (96,875-square-foot), triangular-shaped Forum Building intending to maximize its functional flexibility, as well as to create an ensemble of relationships between the various functional areas, which included a 3200-seat auditorium, exhibition spaces, administration offices, and a restaurant.